-This salad is crisp and crunchy, made with shaved Brussels sprouts, fresh parsley and a creamy caesar dressing.
+This shaved brussels sprout salad with caesar salad dressing is crisp and crunchy with a tangy, creamy caesar dressing.
 It is a great salad to make in advance since it won’t wilt like lettuce.

 When our kids were growing up they were not that keen on brussels sprouts but I finally learned, quite by accident, that if I called them ‘baby cabbages’ they would eat them excitedly.
 Isn’t it curious how we adults learn to manipulate our kids’ ideas on food.